pranaydogra/Searching-UniProt/README.md

 # Searching-UniProt

 ## The problem... at least for me it is.
 As a biologist I am always having to look up the function of genes one at a time by copy pasting the gene names into UniProt.
 This takes forver.
-I haev lost many a hair on my head doign this. :(
+I have lost many a hair on my head doign this. :(

 ## The solution
 Here I created a python script which can be run in the terminal that automates the proces.
 You can provide either a .csv file with a list of interesting genes or enter a genes into the terminal separated by space.
 The output is a doc file that contains information about protein function (molecular, bological) and aliases.